Using an IVA could mean a considerable amount of your unsecured debt is written off. However the figure will vary depending on your circumstances.

 - Estimate how much debt you will write off

 - Can the amount of debt written off change?

 - Will you write off less debt if you are a home owner?

-Is a standard amount of debt written off in an IVA?
+Is a standard percentage of debt written off in an IVA?

 Advertisements often claim that 75% or more of your debt will be written off by using an IVA.
 It is possible that this could be achieved.
 However the amount is not standard across all IVAs.
 It varies in each case.